Huaraz Huaraz And The Cordilleras, Peru Travel Guide

 Huascáran National Park entry has a fee.

-For many high-altitude attractions and multi-day treks, local guides are advisable for safety and navigation.
+For many high-altitude attractions and multi-day treks, local guides are a good idea for safety and navigation.

-Practice Leave No Trace principles to preserve the scenic beauty of the park and its trails.
+Practice Leave No Trace principles to protect the scenic beauty of the park and its trails.

 When visiting historical sites or local communities, be respectful of local customs and traditions.